SubmergedSnake/the-book-depository/README.md

 * Figure out a better way for running the backend tests

 * Add tests for core frontend funtionality, perhaps even an end-to-end test (look into Cypress or Playwright)

+* Make starting app from scratch more robust
+(starting is sometimes a bit flaky, the web app may try to connect to db before it is ready)